 Option 2: Support enhancements of PUSCH repetition Type B based on NR-U Rel-16 CG for unlicensed band operation.
 FFS whether/how to enhance

-Supported by: Intel, QC, LG, IDC, Samsung, Apple, OPPO
+Supported by: Intel, QC, LG, IDC, Samsung, Apple, OPPO, Sony

 Proposal 7-2:

 For PUSCH repetition Type B enhancements on unlicensed spectrum, the symbols in an idle period that the UE is not allowed to perform a UL transmission, should be considered as invalid symbols which are not considered for an actual repetition as in Rel-16.